gkdivya/EVA/11_YOLO/Custom_YoloV3_Training/README.md

           --img002.txt
           --...
         custom.data #data file
-        custom.names #your class names
+        custom.names #class names
-        custom.txt #list of name of the images you want your network to be trained on.
+        custom.txt #list of name of the images the network to be trained on.
 Currently we are using same file for test/train

 ## Model_Training